darrenyang0116/Global-fishing-vessel-watch/Creat_map/Style.md

 ## Style your map

-Now we want to add color to countries, oceans and graticule.
-We can set up the style in html <head></head>
+Now we want to add color to countries, oceans and graticules.
+Let's set up the style in html head section as below.
 <pre>
 <head>
 <style>